Blendify/blender-manual/blender_docs/manual/render/cycles/gpu_rendering.rst

 Why is Blender unresponsive during rendering?
 ---------------------------------------------

-While a graphics card is rendering, it can not redraw the user interface, which makes Blender unresponsive.
+While a graphics card is rendering, it cannot redraw the user interface, which makes Blender unresponsive.
 We attempt to avoid this problem by giving back control over the GPU as often as possible, but a completely smooth interaction can't be guaranteed, especially on heavy scenes.